#742 Beyond the Great Western Peninsula

 Simpson’s tours have no equal in the lives of public figures anywhere else in British North America.
 In a practical and spatial sense they were prime ministerial, and because the HBC’s districts ranged from the Atlantic to the Pacific, Simpson found it convenient on his third transcontinental tour, in 1841-42, to sail around the world.
 What Canadian politician of the first half of the 19th century could have conceived or written a book entitled Narrative of a Journey Round the World?

-It is useful to regard Simpson as the de facto prime minister of most of British North America.
+No one knew British North America as well as Simpson.
 In 1843, he referred, in a private letter, to the company’s districts as extending “from the Atlantic to the Pacific — from the shores of Labrador to the Polar Sea.”
 No politician in the Canadian colonies — or in the United States — could yet make such a territorial claim.
 Indeed, the transcontinental fact at the basis of Canadian nationhood ultimately owes more to the commercial policies and economies of the NWC and HBC between the 1780s and 1860s than to the political impulse that led to the confederation of 1867, which was a union of three established settler colonies (The United Province of Canada, Nova Scotia, and New Brunswick) in central and Atlantic Canada.
 Territorially, the most substantial and ambitious act of the confederation era was not the union of 1867, but Canada’s purchase of Rupert’s Land in 1869, followed by Canada’s union with British Columbia in 1871.

 Simpson was on a first-name basis with the HBC’s officers and clerks, as evidenced in his infamous and deeply personal “character book.”
 He corresponded with literate HBC personnel and knew the intimate details of life and commerce at posts between Hamilton Inlet in Labrador and Beaver Harbour on Vancouver Island, and his letters display an attention to detail, a micro-managing, an insistence on economic self-sufficiency (autarky), and a pervasive sense of thrift, economy, regularity, and commercial centralization.
 For example, the same English Spode Ware is found in archaeological excavations across the continent.
 Purchased in bulk in London, it was sent by the annual ships separately to all four depots, and Spode/ Copeland transfer-print China has been found at 20 Hudson’s Bay Company Sites.
 Simpson’s control allowed him to impose a uniform corporate culture over a large area.
 The HBC’s legal code — its “Standing Rules and Regulations” — applied on a continental basis.
 Simpson also imposed a uniform standard of the “Indian Trade” and a consistent “Indian Policy,” regulations that governed the HBC’s economic and diplomatic relations with Indigenous peoples.